 This section will be enhanced to increase height and width clearances to allow for double-stacked trains.

 In New South Wales, the section from Parkes to Narromine is operational and major construction on the Narrabri to North Star Phase 1 section is completed.
-The NSW project areas south of Parkes are prioritised for completion by 2027.
+The NSW project areas south of Parkes are prioritised for completion by the end of 2027.
 Subscribe for updates.

 North Star to NSW/Qld Border